 City Partnership Jakarta

-In 2015 the Goethe-Institut organized the “German Season” in Indonesia.
-Berlin’s Retrofuturisten and the Indonesian puppet theater group Papermoon premiered their co-production “SENLIMA” as part of this event series.
+In 2015, the Goethe-Institut organized the “German Season” in Indonesia, during which Berlin’s Retrofuturisten and the Indonesian puppet theater group Papermoon premiered their co-production “SENLIMA.”
 You can find out more on the website of the Retrofuturisten.
-The Berlin premiere of SENLIMA took place at the 2016 Jalan-Jalan festival with the support of the Senate Chancellery (find out more here).
+In October 2016, the performance collective She She Pop performed in Jakarta at the Salihara International Performing Arts Festival.

 Both cities are still very interested in business and financial policy questions.
 In 2017, two deputy governors from Jakarta visited Berlin; one came for the opening of the Balinese temple at the International Garden Exhibition and the other opened the Asia-Pacific Weeks as its guest of honor.
 In April and October 2018, delegations from Jakarta visited various institutions in Berlin for discussions about financial policy issues, among other things, while a Berlin delegation traveled to Jakarta for the Asia-Pacific Conference of German Business in November 2018.
 Jakarta is also an integral part of the StartUp AsiaBerlin initiative.